Wales Walking Tour | Castles, Coastlines & Peaks

 Transfer from Paddington Train station to Swansea, then taxi to Penmaen.
 Meet your guide(s) and groups for orientation and dinner.

-Today’s tour begins with a stunning 5-mile loop hike through beautiful parklands to the South Wales coastline with a visit to the lovely Three Cliffs Bay.
-We explore fascinating bone caves, and the 12th Century ruins of Pennard Castle.
-A truly delightful day of exploring the Gower Peninsula, UK’s first AONB (Area of Outstanding Natural Beauty), designated in 1956.
+The day begins with a scenic 5-mile loop through parklands leading to the South Wales coastline and the lovely Three Cliffs Bay.
+Along the way, we explore fascinating bone caves and the 12th century ruins of Pennard Castle.
+It is a delightful introduction to the Gower, the U.K.’s first Area of Outstanding Natural Beauty, designated in 1956.
 Return to our hotel in Penmaen.

 Distance: 5 miles

-We head to the coast again today for another 5-mile loop hike, which hugs the evocative Pembrokeshire National Park coastline.
-Along route we visit the 13th Century St Govan’s Chapel, a tiny chapel, steeped in myths and legends.
-A brief ramble around one of Wales’ wonderful harbor towns, Tenby, completes the day.
-Transfer to St Davids where we spend the next two nights.
+We return to the coast for a 5-mile loop hike along the dramatic Pembrokeshire National Park coastline.
+The route includes a visit to the 13th century St Govan’s Chapel, a tiny sanctuary steeped in myth and legend.
+We pause for a stroll through the charming harbor town of Tenby before continuing on to St Davids, where we spend the night.

 Distance: 5 miles